 Fantasy is one of the more interesting K-drama genres, featuring out-of-this-world elements like magic, reincarnation, history come to life, or even characters being taken to another world.

-Sometimes, fantasy Korean drama series can cross over into other genres as will, like horror with undead and ghostly figures.
+Sometimes, fantasy Korean drama series can cross over into other genres as well, like horror with undead and ghostly figures.

 When done right, fantasy can make a Korean drama series feel unique in its approach as it blends other elements—like action and romance—into the main plot and character development.

-Here are some of the best fantasy Korean drama series with supernatural elements that all K-drama fans should watch!
+Here are some of the best Korean fantasy series that include magical and supernatural elements that really kicks thing up.

 The Legend of the Blue Sea brings a unique twist on timelines and mermaids.
 It's the story of a mermaid (played by Jun Ji-hyun) who falls in love with a man (played by Lee Min-ho), doing everything just to be with him—even if it costs her life.